Hectoraisin/tomisin-olujinmi/content/posts/problem-with-ai-overviews/index.md

 ![Ten Blue Links](mariachi-Google-Search.png)
 *Ten blue links, how I've missed you*

 The “Web” results view is unburdened with AI results, for now.
 You can get a clean list of results by selecting Web from the menu at the bottom of the search bar or by adding “&udm-14” to the search URL.
-Ernie’s original blog post shows you how to set it up in your browser.
-TenBlueLinks and Ernie’s udm14 website can also be used as custom search engines.
+Ernie’s [original blog post on the Web view](https://tedium.co/2024/05/17/google-web-search-make-default/) shows you how to set it up in your browser.
+[TenBlueLinks](https://tenbluelinks.org) and [Ernie’s udm14 website](https://udm14.com/) can also be used as custom search engines.
 Enjoy it while it lasts.

 *Tip: You can add -ai to your search query for a quick fix*